Skip to main content

 Diversity is often conceptualized and operationalized as a collection of various/differing cultures, people, ideas, and traditions.
 In higher education, diversity usually refers to the demographics of the student population.
 However, diversity extends beyond percentages and mere representation of differing others.
 Diversity includes adapting course material and pedagogies that consider and acknowledge the various pre-college backgrounds and contexts of students.
 Diverse learning environments are crucial for the advancement of critical thinking as well as essential to preparing students to enter and navigate a global society.
 However, diversifying the student body, faculty, administration, and classroom experience is only one cog in the DEIJ “machine” conducive to creating a productive teaching and learning environment and experience.
 (Note: An individual is not by themself diverse, despite popular use of the term to infer the presence of diversity to the presence of members from historically marginalized and minoritized groups.)

-Equity is taking account of and taking action to address (dis)advantages based on difference.
+Equity involves taking action to address (dis)advantages based on difference.

 Equity involves policies, initiatives, and practices that address systemic injustices.
 In higher education, equity is aimed at closing the “opportunity gap” for students from groups who have been historically disadvantaged and marginalized in the learning and teaching process (e.g., minoritized racial/ethnic groups, lower socioeconomic status).
 Equity initiatives acknowledge and account for the broader societal factors and systems of oppressions that result in variation in college preparedness and outcomes.